paulscherrerinstitute/ecmccfg/hugo/content/manual/motion_cfg/best_practice/servo.md

 ```
 One Cable Technology for power and feedback: feedback transmission via motor cable, no feedback cable necessary, electronic nameplate, multi-turn, absolute position within 4096 revolutions, 18 bit resolution.
 ```
-However, when connecting to an Ex72xx drive the single turn count will be 20bits and 12bits multiturn, resulting in a total of 32bits absolute bits.
+However, when connecting to an Ex72xx drive the single turn count will be 20bits and 12bits multi-turn, resulting in a total of 32bits absolute bits.

 * encoder.numerator: Travels 1 mm/rev
 * encoder.denominator: Resolution: 1048576 counts (20bits) per = 1mm
 * encoder.absBits: 32 bits (20bits+12bits)
 * encoder.type: Absolute (type 1)
-* ecnoder.absOffset: Offset to 0 position of linear stage (-1000 in this example)
+* encoder.absOffset: Offset to 0 position of linear stage (-1000 in this example)

 ```
-# The encoder on most motors are 20bit single turn and 12 bit multiturn (4096 turns)
+# The encoder on most motors are 20bit single turn and 12 bit multi-turn (4096 turns)
 encoder:
   type: 1
   position: ec0.s$(DRV_ID).positionActual01